golistic/pxmysql/README.md

 ### Compile Go code from MySQL X Plugin Protocol Buffer definitions

-The package `pxmysql` needs Go code compiled from the MySQL X Plugin Protocol Buffer definitions.
+The package `pxmysql` needs Go-code compiled from the MySQL X Plugin Protocol Buffer definitions.
 This requires the [protoc][1] compiler to be installed first.
 After, all that needs to be done is run the following from within the root of the repository: